 Les Etangs de Chantereine offers you the chance to fish for carp to over 60lb, many of them are dark fish, looking more like old English estate lake carp.
 Read our venue review here.

 So the time had come to make our yearly crossing of the channel, to fish a relatively unknown stock of carp in the hope of landing a French whacker.
-Our chosen destination this year was Les Etangs de Chantereine in France, having seen some of the photos of the stock our 8 strong group couldn’t wait to wet a line.
+Our chosen destination this year was Les Etangs de Chantereine in France, having seen some of the photos of the stock, our 8 strong group of carp anglers couldn’t wait to wet a line.

 Having travelled around 3 hours into France, we arrived at our destination.
 We were met by the bailiff, who was very helpful & passed on some info on how it fished the previous week.
 So a steady lap of the lake to familiarise ourselves with the swims & fish locations resulted in a draw for pegs.
 Unfortunately, I came out next to last, I chose a peg which no one fancied, but it meant I could get on the back of some showing fish “The Rickety Board Swim”.

 With the swims now chosen we each set up camp, always keeping a close eye on the water looking for any shows.
 A few casts of the marker float enabled me to map out the swim & reveal what lay beneath.
 The lake bed was relatively weedy all over, with this in mind I decided to fish a chod set up.
 This would enable me to counteract the weed to a certain extent & ensure the best presentation.